-The speed at which the image moves across the sensor depends upon the speed of the subject (resolved in 2D space to the focal plane of the camera) and the angle of view of the lens.
+The speed at which the image moves across the sensor depends on two things.
+The speed of the subject and the angle of view of the lens.

-In other words, a fast moving subject, the narrow field of view of a long focal length lens (or indeed a macro lens), and long exposure times all work to produce more motion blur.
+So, a fast-moving subject, narrow field of view of a long focal length lens, and long exposure times all work to produce more motion blur.

-Most people, however, agree that slow shutter speeds work best to evoke the fluid motion.
-If over-done, however, it can be something of a cliché.
+Most people agree that slow shutter speeds work best to evoke the fluid motion.
+But f over-done, it can be something of a cliché.

-If you don’t allow any motion blur in subjects that we all know should be moving, the result can look unnatural.
+If you don’t allow any motion blur in subjects that should be moving, the result can look unnatural.

-Conveying the idea of movement in photography is both a technical and an artistic endeavour.
-Too little blur and the subject will appear static and lifeless – too much and it will disappear into a mist.
+Conveying movement in photography is both a technical and artistic endeavour.
+Too little blur and the subject will appear static and lifeless.
+Too much and it will disappear into a mist.

-One way to convey movement in a single photo while using a fast exposure, is to combine several instances in time into a single photo.
+One way to convey movement is to combine several instances in time into a single photo.

 Let’s look at this example taken using a flash in burst mode.

 Here, there is no blurring as the flash duration is very fast (less than 1 ms).
-We could, in principle, string together a series of images each taken at a very fast shutter speed to achieve the effect of motion in a video without blurring.
+We could, in principle, string together a series of images each taken at a rapid shutter speed.
+With this we can achieve the effect of motion in a video without blur.

-However, once you start shooting images for a time lapse sequence, your options become slightly more limited.
+However, once you start shooting images for a time-lapse sequence, your options become more limited.
 The time interval between each photo will limit the longest possible exposure.

-For example, if you wanted to shoot one image every four seconds, you could still shoot at fast shutter speeds if you have enough light.
-Your longest exposure would have to be a little short of four seconds to allow the camera to prepare itself for the next shot.
+Let’s say you wanted to shoot one image every four seconds.
+You could still do this at fast shutter speeds if you have enough light.
+Note that your longest exposure would have to be a little short of four seconds.
+This will allow the camera to prepare itself for the next shot.

 This is still a huge range, so how do you choose the right shutter speed?

-For some situations such as making a time lapse of the night sky, the limited amount of available light will mandate a long exposure time of maybe twenty seconds or so.
+Situations such as making a time-lapse of the night sky are a bit different.
+The limited amount of available light will mandate a long exposure time of twenty seconds or so.
 This will, in turn, limit the rate at which you can take each photo.

-However, when taking photos during the day with plenty of light, the decision is not so simple.
-The exposure time you select will have a significant impact on the mood of your time lapse.
-To illustrate this I took two time lapse videos – one using a very short exposure and one using a long exposure.
+When taking photos during the day with plenty of light, the decision is not so simple.
+The chosen exposure time will have a significant impact on the mood of your time-lapse.
+To illustrate this I took two time-lapse videos.
+One using a very short exposure and one using a long exposure.

-I deliberately selected a shutter speed of 1/500 second.
-This freezes the motion of every vehicle in the scene, from motorists to construction vehicles.
+I selected a shutter speed of 1/500 second.
+This freezes the motion of every vehicle in the scene.

-There is some sense that the construction vehicles are moving smoothly but the normal traffic movement looks random and manic.
+There is some sense that construction vehicles are moving smoothly.
+But the normal traffic movement looks random and manic.

-If the shooting interval were much longer, no single car would appear in two successive frames.
+If the shooting intervals were much longer, no car would appear in two successive frames.
 Assorted vehicles would appear to pop in and out of existence like quantum particles.

 It’s useful to think of the exposure time as a fraction of the shooting interval expressed as a percentage.
 In this case, it’s 1/500/4 which is 1/2000 or only 1/20th of one percent.

-Things start to look very different if we bump this proportion up to say 25 percent.
+Things start to look very different if we bump this proportion up to say 25%.

-In this example, I’ve taken another 150 photos at the same interval but set the shutter speed to one second which is 25 percent of the shooting interval.
+In this example, I’ve taken another 150 photos at the same interval.
+But I set the shutter speed to one second which is 25% of the shooting interval.